 Being able to access toilet facilities is essential for everyone.
-However, some members of the public have additional needs, and as a result, standard toilet layouts are not always suitable for people with limited mobility, sensory impairments or other disabilities.
+However, some members of the public have additional needs.
+As a result, standard toilet layouts are not always suitable for people with limited mobility, sensory impairments or other disabilities.

 For building owners, facilities managers and planning teams, keeping up to date with disabled toilet regulations is important to ensure equality, dignity and legal compliance.

-While it is always advisable to consult professional accessible toilet installers for tailored guidance, the following information outlines the key points to consider under current UK regulations and guidance in 2025.
+While it is advisable to consult our professional accessible toilet installers for tailored advice, the following information outlines the key points to consider under current UK regulations and guidance at the time of writing in 2026.

 Examples Of Accessibility Needs To Consider